FAQ: Employee Tuition Programs

 2. How does Bridging affect the education assistance program?

 Tuition assistance is an exception to the general requirements of Bridging.
-When an employee has a break in service longer than three months, he/she must build three continuous months of employment again before becoming eligible for the benefit.
+When an employee has a break in service for longer than three months, he/she must build three continuous months of employment again before becoming eligible for the benefit.
 A change from full-time to part-time status or termination of employment constitutes a break in service.

 3. How many terms and credit hours can I receive the benefit for myself or my spouse?